alazaroc/blog-web-code/_posts/2023-01-24-aws-open-source-tools.md

 > With the last command, the AWS Console will be open and you will be logged!
 {: .prompt-info }

+**Is it popular?** Yes, GitHub statistics: Watch 119; Fork 725; Stars 7.1k

+**Recently updated?** Yes, 1096 commits, last 2 weeks ago

 **URL**: [https://github.com/99designs/aws-vault](https://github.com/99designs/aws-vault){:target="_blank"}

-> This is a **popular** open-source tool on github (Watch: 119; Fork: 725; Stars: 7.1k) **and** also an **updated** one (last week).
+> In my opinion, this tool is a must-have for securing your credentials.
 {: .prompt-tip }

 ### aws-shell

 The interactive productivity booster for the AWS CLI

 > **Why use it**: AWS CLI is awesome but maybe you don't know the commands.
-With aws-shell, you have helpers, while you write you can see the available options:
+With aws-shell, you have a helper and as you type you can visually see the available options:
 >
 > ![aws-shell](aws-shell.png){:class="border"}
 {: .prompt-info }

+**Is it popular?** Yes, GitHub statistics: Watch 230; Fork 755; Stars 6.8k

+**Recently updated?** No, the project seems abandoned (last commit Oct 7, 2020).
+Total commits 235

 **URL**: [https://github.com/awslabs/aws-shell](https://github.com/awslabs/aws-shell){:target="_blank"}

-**Is it popular?**: On github: Watch: 230; Fork: 755; Stars: 6.8k

-> The tool has not been updated recently (last commit July 10, 2020), but is probably fine for use, as the tool contains all major AWS services.
+> The tool is not working with AWS CLI v2 ([here](https://github.com/awslabs/aws-shell/issues/238){:target="_blank"} is the official `Issue` in github), and the project seems to have been abandoned (last commit July 10, 2020).
+>
+> However, if you use v1, the tool is worth it because it contains all the core AWS services.
 {: .prompt-warning }

 ### awsls

 A list command for AWS resources.
 More than 100 AWS resource supported.
+The goal is to code-generate a list function for every AWS resource that is covered by the Terraform AWS Provider (currently over 500)

-> **Why use it**: If you want to search resources between several regions and/or accounts and filter by some value using GREP, this is your tool!
+> **Why use it**: If you want to search for resources across multiple regions and/or accounts and filter by any value using `GREP`, this is the tool for you!
 >
 > ![awsls](awsls.png){:class="border"}
 {: .prompt-info }

+**Is it popular?** Yes, GitHub statistics: Watch 10; Fork 51; Stars 763

+**Recently updated?** No, one year from the last update (Feb 13, 2022), with 91 commits in total.

 **URL**: [https://github.com/jckuester/awsls](https://github.com/jckuester/awsls){:target="_blank"}

-**Is it popular?**: On github: Watch: 10; Fork: 51; Stars: 763

-> One year from the last update (last commit Feb 13, 2022) but you can use it without problem.
+> Although it has not been updated recently, it is worth using for its ability to search multiple accounts and filter using the GREP command.
 {: .prompt-warning }

 ### steampipe